 19. The 1997 video game "The Lost World: Jurassic Park", had a secret ending where Jeff Goldblum implored the gamer to stop playing computer games, go outside, talk to opposite sex and live their lives.

 20. While at the toilet, president Carter hit a secret "panic button" thinking it was a flush toilet button and Secret Service responded by bursting into the room while the president was still zipping up his trousers.

-The UK still retains 18 Queen's Messengers, who hand deliver secret documents to British embassies worldwide, traveling undercover in business class.
+The United Kingdom still retains 18 Queen's Messengers, who hand deliver secret documents to British embassies worldwide, traveling undercover in business class.
 The diplomatic package has its own "passport", as though it's a human being, and is exempt from being searched or x-rayed by airport security.

-22. The deepest London Underground station (North End tube station), 221ft underground, was never completed and was used to store secret archives during World War 2.
+22. The deepest London Underground station (North End tube station), 221 feet underground, was never completed and was used to store secret archives during World War 2.